|

 All

-our UVB data has been compiled from readings taken with
+our UV data has been compiled from readings taken with the

-by reading transfer from a standard meter calibrated to
+calibrated by Solartech, by reading transfer from a standard

-and have found that individual meters are consistent with
+of meters together, and have found that individual meters

 For